zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

         - Navigate to My reservations on [LiveLabs](https://apexapps.oracle.com/pls/apex/f?p=133:1) homepage.
         - Click on Launch Workshop of the active reservation workshop that you want to extend.
         - Click on Extend Workshop Reservation button available on the last row of the Workshop Details section.
 6. What do I do if I have a feedback for a workshop?
 Whom to reach if I face errors running through the workshop?
-What to do if I have similar content in LWMS and want to add more content to the existing workshop?
+What to do if I have similar content in WMS and want to add more content to the existing workshop?
     -	Click on the Support forum Link in the Need Help section of the lab.
 You will be navigated to the community forum of the workshop and post your question there.
     -	Or, contact the author of the workshop listed in the acknowledgments section of the workshop through slack or write an email.
-    -	Or, click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Or, click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to WMS.
     -	Look through the catalog or search the workshop using the Search bar at the top.
     -	Click on the workshop tile of the workshop author you want to contact.
     -	Then click on Ask Workshop Contacts a Question.